A First Look at the Security Issues in the Model Context Protocol Ecosystem: Post-Integration Risks in MCP Servers

-\textbf{Result.} As shown in Table~\ref{tab:results_tool_poisoning}, the success rate of tool poisoning attacks is primarily determined by the model's behavior, as hosts do not implement any verification and directly invoke the model's output.
-Across the three target models, Claude Sonnet 4 and Gemini 2.5 Pro consistently interpret the crafted tool descriptions and returned error messages, and accordingly generate operations that are returned to the hosts.
-In contrast, GPT-4o exhibits more conservative behavior and often ignores or fails to act on the crafted tool descriptions and returned error messages.
-Specifically, based on the thinking process displayed by the hosts, we observe that Gemini 2.5 Pro can identify abnormal instructions embedded in the tool descriptions and return error messages.
-However, it still chooses to follow the instructions, stating that it is better to proceed with them regardless.
-Therefore, it returns the malicious operations to the hosts, which, due to the lack of verification mechanisms, invoke them without validation.
+We identify three types of poisoning attacks that can be posed. \textbf{(i) Abuse of host built-in tools:} these tools provide various basic operations (e.g., file access). \textbf{(ii) Extraction of request information:} this information contains the system prompt, the tool list, and the user interaction history. \textbf{(iii) Abuse of server-provided tools: } these tools require user credentials and can perform actions authorized on behalf of the user.
+If any of these tools contain vulnerabilities (e.g., code injection or SQL injection), an attacker can exploit them to execute malicious commands and exfiltrate data beyond the user’s system.

-When invoking tools, the success rate is consistently higher for built-in tools compared to server-provided ones.
-This indicates that the model is more sensitive to server-provided tools when processing tool descriptions and returned error messages.
-In other words, the model is more likely to refuse to generate operations when it detects that the embedded tool originates from a server.
-Notably, Claude Desktop exhibits insufficient verification.
-While it sometimes blocks tool invocation and displays an “unable to respond to this request” message, it still occasionally invokes abused tools, indicating inadequate response handling.
+\textbf{Result.} As shown in Table~\ref{tab:results_tool_poisoning}, the success rate of tool poisoning attacks is primarily determined by the LLM's behavior, since all hosts lack verification mechanisms.
+Among our target models, Claude Sonnet 4 and Gemini 2.5 Pro consistently interpret crafted tool descriptions and returned error messages, and generate corresponding operations induced by these malicious inputs.
+In contrast, GPT-4o shows more conservative behavior, often ignoring or failing to respond to the crafted tool descriptions and error messages.
+Specifically, based on the LLM's reasoning process displayed by the hosts, we observe that Gemini 2.5 Pro can identify abnormal instructions embedded in the tool descriptions and error messages.
+However, it still selects to follow them, explicitly stating that it is preferable to proceed despite the anomalies.

-The success rate of using crafted returned error messages is higher than that of using crafted tool descriptions.
-This is because the former divides the attack into two stages: the first tool invocation fails intentionally, and the second is re-invoked with additional malicious actions (e.g., reading a file).
-This two-step process mimics reasoning, thereby improving the attack's reliability.
-Moreover, the crafted return error message is more covert, as it only alters the tool's return value without being visibly displayed in the host.
+When invoking tools, the success rate is consistently higher for host built-in tools than for server-provided ones.
+This suggests that the LLM is more cautious towards server-provided tools when interpreting tool descriptions and error messages.
+In particular, Claude Desktop is the only one that can occasionally block tool invocations and display a message \textit{“unable to respond to this request”}.